jlherren/andeo-lunch/README.md

 ## Quick start

-1. Make sure you have node 14+ and yarn.
+1. Make sure you have Node 14+ and Yarn installed.

 2. Create a file `backend/config.json` with this content: